null

 Cosmetic Benefits of Fractionated Coconut Oil

-1. Fractionated coconut oil works so much better than regular virgin or extra virgin coconut oil when mixed with essential oils used for body massage.
-Not only is it less greasy when applied on the skin, but it’s also more soothing.
-Massage therapists prefer it to virgin coconut oil because its low viscosity allows for more comfortable strokes.
+Fractionated coconut oil works so much better than regular virgin or extra virgin coconut oil when mixed with essential oils used for body massage.
+Not only is it less greasy when applied on the skin, but it also allows for smoother and easier movement as the hands glide over the skin.
+You can mix it with your favourite essential oil to create your own unique massage oil!
+Our personal favourites are lavender essential oil and eucalyptus essential oil.

-2. Viscosity affects a carrier oil’s ability to dilute essential oils.
+Viscosity affects a carrier oil’s ability to dilute essential oils.
 The higher the viscosity, the longer dilution takes.
 Because fractionated coconut oil has fewer fatty acids than regular coconut oil, it dilutes essential oils faster.
+Its lighter texture and better fluidity ensure that essential oils mix evenly, which is why fractionated coconut oil is preferred over regular coconut oil (RBD) when working with essential oils.

 Products In This Article